imsushant12/AWS-Notes/11_AWS_Auto-Scaling.md

-# Scaling, Auto Scaling Group, and Launch Templates in AWS
+# AWS - Scaling, Auto Scaling Group, and Launch Templates in AWS

 ## Scaling
 - Adjusting the resources allocated to application up or down to meet changing demands